We Believe Victims of Negligence Deserve

 Depending on the individual case, we may be able to file a lawsuit for medical malpractice, including damages for pain and suffering and disability, and, in the case of a patient who died as a result of the delayed diagnosis, wrongful death.

 Were you or your loved one given a delayed cancer diagnosis?
 If cancer is at Stage III or Stage IV when diagnosed, the chances of effective treatment are greatly reduced and there can be much unnecessary pain.
-If you would like to know more about your legal options, please contact us for a complimentary consultation and case evaluation.
+If you would like to know more about your legal options, please contact Robert W. Kerpsack Co., L.P.A. for a complimentary consultation and case evaluation by completing our online form or calling (614) 766-2000.
 We serve Columbus, Ohio and hope to be able to serve you.